sachinkum0009/sachinkum0009.github.io/_pages/projects.md

 ---

+### Multi-robot Visual SLAM & Navigation
+- **Description**: This project involves the development of a multi-robot visual SLAM and navigation system that enables multiple robots to work together to build a map of an unknown environment and navigate through it using VSLAM and avoid dynamic obstacle with Nav2 using NvBlox costmap layer.
+- **Technologies Used**: ROS2, CuVSLAM, NvBlox, Nav2, Isaac Sim, Docker, Zenoh

+---

 ### Robot Application Stack
 - **Description**: This project is a robotics application stack that allows robotics applications to be written once and run anywhere.
 It enables real-time feedback between virtual and physical workspaces, and ensures robots can seamlessly operate in dynamic environments.
 - **Technologies Used**: ROS2, Gazebo Sim, MoveIt, MQTT